Kristina01111000/Drws_site/README.md

 Put the courses in a different box, make it oblong
-For the fire picture make the color the dark orange of the candle More heading space for all of the pictures, double it Try to make the text go further across the page on the homepage Make two membership levels, one yearly, one monthly Try the burgundy on the homepage
+For the fire picture make the color the dark orange of the candle More heading space for all of the pictures, double it Make two membership levels, one yearly, one monthly Try the burgundy on the homepage
 Look into a font for the header that is thinner, same size